Lepra (charity): Health education and health worker training

-Advocacy and fighting prejudice
+Advocacy and challenging prejudice

 People with leprosy or other diseases such as lymphatic filariasis often face stigma and prejudice from their communities, the government, or even their families.
 Such stigma often remains long after a person has been cured.
 Many people who have leprosy or used to have leprosy are forced to live in leprosy colonies across India and Bangladesh, isolated from their families and communities.

 Lepra aims to fight prejudice and stigma by providing health education to the general population, as well as health worker training.

 Lepra also provides support to people who face leprosy and other diseases in the form of counselling services at the Munger Referral Centre.

 Lepra is actively working with national and state networks of people affected by leprosy and disability across India and Bangladesh to fight legal discrimination.
 This can involve educating clients about rights to land, disability and old age benefits, and basic human rights, and finding opportunities for clients to meet with government representatives and local authorities.